kubeflow/website/content/docs/gke/gcp-e2e.md

    * **Tip**: When you start a terminal in Jupyter, run the command `bash` to start a bash terminal which is much more friendly than the default shell.

-   * **Tip**: You can change the URL for your notebook from '/tree' to '/lab' to switch to using Jupyterlab.
+   * **Tip**: You can change the URL for your notebook from '/tree' to '/lab' to switch to using JupyterLab.

 1. Open the notebook `mnist/mnist_gcp.ipynb`.

-1. Follow the notebook to train and deploy MNIST on Kubeflow.
+1. Follow the instructions in the notebook to train and deploy MNIST on Kubeflow.

 [mnist-data]: http://yann.lecun.com/exdb/mnist/index.html